 You can start on your lemon curd filling now and then you’ll have time to put your feet up while the crust is cooling.

 Once the crust is ready, remove from oven and allow to cool before adding the (also cooled) filling.
+If you're wanting to add an additional vitamin C boost, add 1 dessertspoon Kakadu Plum powder to the filling and mix well.

 For the Filling